IoannisPapageorgiou/Replication_BCTX/table1/description.md

+# Description

-In this folder the results of Table 1 are replicated.
+This folder folder contains data and code to reproduce the results of Table 1.

 # Data